-4.-(1) It shall be an offence for any person to be present in any public place while intoxicated to such an extent as would give rise to a reasonable apprehension that he might endanger himself or any other person in his vicinity.

-- (2) A person who is guilty of an offence under this section shall be liable on summary conviction to a fine not exceeding £500. - (3) Where a member of the Garda Síochána suspects, with reasonable cause, that an offence under this section is being committed, the member concerned may seize, obtain or remove, without warrant, 20 any bottle or container, together with its contents, which-

-- (a) is in the possession, in a place other than a place used as a dwelling, of a person by whom such member suspects the offence to have been committed, and - (b) such member suspects, with reasonable cause, contains an 25 intoxicating substance. - (4) In this section-
+- 4.-(1) It shall be an offence for any person to be present in any 20 public place while intoxicated to such an extent as would give rise to a reasonable apprehension that he might endanger himself or any other person in his vicinity. - (2) A person who is guilty of an offence under this section shall be liable on summary conviction to a fine not exceeding £100. - (3) Where a member of the Garda Síochána suspects, with reasonable cause, that an offence under this section or under section 5 or 6 is being committed, the member concerned may seize, obtain or remove, without warrant, any bottle or container, together with its contents, which- - (a) is in the possession, in a place other than a place used as a dwelling, of a person by whom such member suspects the offence to have been committed, and - (b) such member suspects, with reasonable cause, contains an intoxicating substance: 35